 - a person who resides inside the EU, if acting on your behalf, only while you are in the EU.

 Procedure at importation and exportation of the boat or aircraft

 Normally, there are no Revenue formalities at importation or at exportation.
-However, any available documentation which would help to establish the circumstances of the importation, must be produced to Revenue, if requested.
+However, Revenue may request documentation which would help to establish the circumstances of the importation.

 If you require further information contact the Authorisations and Reliefs Unit.